OpenNebula/docs/source/advanced_components/marketplace/overview.rst

 Hypervisor Compatibility
 ================================================================================

-This chapter applies both to KVM and vCenter.
+This chapter applies only to KVM.